jadecobra/python_tdd_exercises/source/classes/classes.rst

   # Exceptions seen

-the terminal_ is your friend, and shows :ref:`AttributeError<what causes AttributeError?>` for each one of the people
+the terminal_ is my friend, and shows :ref:`AttributeError<what causes AttributeError?>` for each one of the people

 .. code-block:: python